-There is a lot of online learning taking place in every household across the country and the world.
+There has been an increase in online learning taking place in every household across the country and the world.

 We urge all parents to constantly check on what their children are doing online and making sure that they are accessing sites and activities that are safe.